-10Transportation costs were often prohibitively high prior to the railroad.
-Notably, although waterways offered cheaper transport than by road, many routes became impossible to travel during winter.
-Moreover, the road network was poorly developed, which led Heckscher (1954, p.
-240) to argue that "the lack of a developed highway system was acutely embarrassing in a country as extensive and sparsely populated as Sweden."
+A little more than 15,000 patents were granted by the PRV to individuals or firms residing in Sweden over the period.
+About 80 percent of granted patents contain non-missing information on the place of residence for the inventor(s) that enables us to geolocate each individual/patent cheaper transport than by road, many routes became impossible to travel during winter time.
+Moreover, the road network was poorly developed, which led Heckscher (1954, p.240) to argue that "[t]he lack of a developed highway system was acutely embarrassing in a country as extensive and sparsely populated as Sweden".